Irresistible Dumpling Recipes from Around the World

-For beginners making Asian dumplings, the key shortcut ingredient is store-bought dumpling wrappers (in fact, even restaurants opt for their convenience).
+The key shortcut ingredient to many dumpling recipes is store-bought dumpling wrappers (in fact, even restaurants opt for their convenience).
 I buy the Twin Marquis Shanghai Style ones — they’re nicely elastic, supple, shrink to the filling well, and don’t often burst or tear.
-However, if you want to make your own dumpling dough, try this basic, three-ingredient recipe for gyoza wrappers.

 East Asian dumplings recipes

 Dumplings may be comfort food, but in China, they’re also an art form, taking on shapes, fillings, and materials as varied as the flowers some of them resemble.
 Other Asian countries have their fair share of unique dumplings, too.
-These are some favorites, most of them made with store-bought wrappers.
+These are some favorites, most of them homemade dumpling recipes using store-bought wrappers.

 Traditional Shanghainese soup dumplings, tantalizingly wobbly with meaty soup just waiting to burst through the skin, are a labor of love.
 This short-cut version helps you cut to the chase with boxed chicken stock instead of homemade, and the addition of powdered gelatin to take the place of simmered pork rind jelly.

 Also known as siu mai, these open, flat-top shrimp and pork dumplings are among the most famous to come out of Guangdong.
 In fact, they’re so iconic of the dim sum tea tradition that Americanized Chinese restaurants just generically label their larger, shrimpless versions dim sum.

 Boiled Sichuan wontons have a big fan base in the U.S. These are relatively quick to make with wonton wrappers and have a simple chili oil-vinegar sauce.